Pensioner Visa (Pensionado)

 To qualify for this visa, you must have:

 - A monthly income of at least US$1,000 for the rest of your life.
 This payment must come from a guaranteed source, such as a pension or annuity by a foreign government, company or insurance.
-For each dependent, it is required an additional monthly amount of US$250.
+For each dependent, an additional monthly amount of US$250 is required, or

 - A monthly income of US$750 and a minimum investment of US$100,000 in Panamanian real estate.

-This visa allows your stay in Panama indefinitely, provided that you visit the country at least one day, once a year.
+This visa allows you to remain in Panama indefinitely, provided that you visit the country for at least one day, once a year.
 To avoid the revocation of your permanent residence, you should not leave the country for periods of time greater than 24 months.

 This visa does not lead you to citizenship.
 Pensionado visa holders are not eligible for naturalization.